gauravkhedekar/k8s_coaching/README.md

 5] Git clone this repo.
 git clone https://github.com/gauravkhedekar/k8s_coaching.git

+5.1] Please keep  virtualbox app open in the background running.
+Please disable/pause antivirus.

-6] run "vagrant up" in the folder where we have this cloned repo.
+6] After that please run "vagrant up" in the folder where we have this cloned repo/where you can see Vagrantfile.
 It should create 1 master and 2 worker node for you.